pmeredit/babelfish/README.md

 The schema now uses MongoDB's JSON Schema format, providing better integration with MongoDB's validation capabilities.

-# Note recently updated to also support a new concise form and new Schema format specified in the
+# Note: The system now uses the $join operator with the ERD format specified in assets/new_erd.json.
-assets/natty_join_test.json and assets/new_erd respectively.
-The old $assemble stage and ERD described in this README are also still supported.
+The $join operator provides a more intuitive and powerful way to express multi-entity queries.

 ### Storage Constraint Types